 In September 2020, BiomX Israel entered into a third lease agreement for office space in Ness Ziona, Israel for five years beginning on September 1, 2020, with an option to extend for an additional period until November 30, 2030.
 This agreement supersedes the abovementioned May 2017 and September 2019 lease agreements and sets the prior lease agreements' end date to March 31, 2021.
 Monthly lease payments under the new lease agreement are approximately \$50.
 As part of the agreement, BiomX Israel was exempted from monthly payments under the new agreement until January 15, 2021.
 In addition, the lessor reimbursed BiomX Israel for costs incurred for leasehold improvements by a pre-defined amount.
 BiomX Israel will pay back the reimbursed amount with interest during the entire contract term.
-As a result, the Company recognized a lease incentive asset in an amount of \$1,030 that is deducted from the operating lease right-of-use asset.
+As a result, the Company recognized a lease incentive asset in an amount of \$1,030 that is deducted from the operating lease right-of-use assets and operating lease liabilities contemplate the option period.
 As a part of the agreement, BiomX Israel provided a bank guarantee to the landlord in the amount of approximately \$270, representing four monthly lease and related payments.

 On October 1, 2020, the Company entered into a lease agreement for office space in Branford, Connecticut, U.S., for 25 months beginning on October 5, 2020.
 Monthly lease payments under the agreement are approximately \$4.
 As part of the agreement, the Company deposited \$8 as a security, representing two monthly lease and related payments.
+The agreement ended in October 2022.